Dilley's ICE Facility

 - Legal access was obstructed, and mental health care was absent in practice.
 No corrective action followed.

 CoreCivic's facility demonstrated that deterrence through suffering works best when neglect is casual, accountability is optional, and cruelty is routine.
-One year in and abuse has ALREADY become the product!
+One year in and lifelong trauma has ALREADY become the product!

 Family Detention Fun